root-project/root/README/ReleaseNotes/v620/index.md

    removed.
 Please remove them from the rootcling invocations.
  * genreflex flag `--deep` has no effect and will be removed.
 Please remove it from the genreflex invocation.
+ * rootcling warns if it sees and unrecognized flag (usually coming from the CXXFLAGS of the build system).
+Please remove them from the invocation because the warning will become a hard error in the next releases.

 ### Deprecated packages